Summary

 The Rule will work in a similar way if I am editing an Opportunity rather than creating one.
 In this example, I open up an Opportunity and remove the data for the mandatory ARR field.
 This will update the field to show the red color, asterisk and tooltip message as we've just seen above.

-Let's say I make a series of other changes to the data, and then click the "x" in the top right exit the Opportunity Preview.
+Let's say I make a series of other changes to the data, and then click the "x" in the top right to exit the Opportunity Preview.
 Because the mandatory ARR field has not been completed, I will see a modal appear warning me that the record cannot be saved.
 This prompts me to go back and ensure that it is filled in correctly.

 Or, if I was making those changes to an Opportunity via a Data Table instead, I'll see a modal warning me of the issue and enabling me to fix it directly in the modal.